 - Blind eyes: this should be done using cotton swabs soaked in warm water previously boiled.

 - The water must necessarily be prepared with boric acid at saturation.

-- After washing, you should apply a few drops to 10% argyrole ; try not to spill it on your clothes because the drops dye and stain the fabrics.
+- After washing, you should apply a few drops to 10% argyle; try not to spill it on your clothes because the dots dye and stain the fabrics.

-It is important that after performing this initial process, the person tries to thoroughly wash their hands using disposable towels for this.
-Well, this greatly reduces the risk of spreading by contacting the disease to other relatives or the family group.
+It is essential that after performing this initial process, the person tries to wash their hands using disposable towels for this thoroughly.
+This dramatically reduces the risk of spreading by contacting the disease to other relatives or the family group.

 In case the eye pain is severe, then you can do the following: